Planning for a Day of Moravian Service

 Day of Service Logo

-The Moravian Day of Service helps raise awareness of the importance of mission work to the Moravian faith, encourage congregations to think of new ways to make a difference in their communities, and demonstrate our ability to be the hands and feet of Christ in the world.
+The Moravian Day of Service helps raise awareness of the importance of mission work to the Moravian faith, encourages congregations to think of new ways to make a difference in their communities, and demonstrates our ability to be the hands and feet of Christ in the world.

-This year’s Moravian Day of Service is scheduled for September 19, 2021.
-We realize that because of Covid-19, whatever you do will need to be adapted to adjust to our new reality.
-Even in these difficult days, it does not take long to see the need for us to be serving one another and in our communities.
+This year’s Moravian Day of Service is scheduled for September 17, 2023.
 You can schedule your actual service day whenever it is most convenient to you and the service site with whom you are working.
 But we do ask that you focus on mission and serving others in your worship services on this day.

 The idea for the Moravian Day of Service sprang from the 2018 Synods of the Northern and Southern Provinces.
 The Synods recognized that coordinated efforts of Moravians can help engage others in service and ministry and raise awareness of the Gospel message; that Moravians have always celebrated their faith through service and mission work locally, regionally, and globally; and that Moravians derive a sense of common unity and identity from serving together and with others.